What is Metabolic Health?

 In a healthy state, the human body is a very smart machine that has a lot of flexibility when it comes to metabolism.
-If you keep thinking about metabolism being an engine, healthy metabolism is very much about efficient fuel utilisation - and for us humans, that fuel is food.
+A healthy metabolism is very much about efficient fuel utilization (aka how we process food).

-These mechanisms of adaptability are also referred to as metabolic flexibility.
-In contrast, disrupted metabolic flexibility or metabolic inflexibility means that our bodies have trouble handling, circulating and storing the fuel that we feed to it.
-(2)
+Metabolic inflexibility or metabolic dysfunction means that our bodies have trouble handling, circulating, and storing the fuel that we feed to it.

-Taking care of your metabolic health here and now is not only about preventing disease.
+And taking care of your metabolic health is not only about preventing disease.
 Your current state of metabolic flexibility can have a huge impact on your everyday life.
-Losing your metabolic flexibility has been associated with depressive symptoms, skin problems like psoriasis and acne, and hair loss (3,4).
+Losing your metabolic flexibility has been associated with depressive symptoms, skin problems like psoriasis and acne, and hair loss.[3,4]

 Monitoring blood sugar levels more closely, especially after a meal, can give some very early warning signs that there is something going on with your metabolism.

-It has been proposed that big fluctuations of blood sugar increase the risk of developing further metabolic problems.
-High-post meal blood sugar spikes have been associated with higher risk for heart disease and cancer (5), especially if they happen repeatedly (6).
-The metabolic stress caused by large swings in blood sugar can also have a long term effect on your cognition, the capacity to remember and learn new things.
-(7)
+Big fluctuations of blood sugar increase the risk of developing further metabolic problems.
+High, post-meal blood sugar spikes have been associated with higher risk for heart disease and cancer, especially if they happen repeatedly.[5,6] The metabolic stress caused by large swings in blood sugar can also have a long term effect on your cognition, the capacity to remember and learn new things.

-Remember that in a healthy state, even very high blood sugar spikes are brought down rapidly thanks to a well-running metabolism.
-But as the research shows, having constant spikes might not be so good for your long-term health.
-These swings between low and high can also affect your day to day life, even when you would be considered metabolically healthy.
-Monitoring your lifestyle and reducing spikes can therefore improve your day-to-day experience.
+In a healthy state, even very high blood sugar spikes are brought down rapidly thanks to a well-running metabolism.
+But having constant spikes might not be so good for your long-term health.
+These swings between low and high can also affect your day-to-day life, even when you would be considered metabolically healthy.
+Monitoring your lifestyle and reducing blood sugar spikes can therefore improve your day-to-day experience.